Integrity. Respect. Compassion. Quality.

 1994

-HCC moved to its current location at 2700 Baker Street in Muskegon Heights and applied for Federally Qualified Health Center (FQHC) look a-like status.
-HCC became the first Muskegon County (and statewide) medical clinic site that brought a FIA/DHS eligibility worker on-site.
-Patients and staff have quick and accurate access to Medicaid benefits, and resources for food, cash and housing assistance.
+HCC transitioned to its present address at 2700 Baker Street in Muskegon Heights and pursued a Federally Qualified Health Center (FQHC) look-alike status.
+This marked a significant milestone, making HCC the founding medical clinic in Muskegon County (and statewide) to integrate an FIA/DHS eligibility worker on-site.
+This innovative approach ensures swift and accurate access to Medicaid benefits for both patients and staff, as well as resources for food, cash, and housing assistance.

 1993

-HCC moved to a building on the corner of Peck and Barney; the first Nurse Practitioner was hired at this time.
-This also began the process of putting together a Certified Nurse Midwifery Program.
-As a complement program, HCC implemented the Maternal and Infant Support Program, a home based intervention program to offer nursing, health, nutrition and social work services to high risk pregnant women and infants.
+HCC relocated to a building on the corner of Peck and Barney, marking the hiring of our first Nurse Practitioner.
+This initiated the development of a Certified Nurse Midwifery Program.
+In tandem with this effort, HCC introduced the Maternal and Infant Support Program—a home-based intervention initiative providing nursing, health, nutrition, and social work services to high-risk pregnant women and infants as a complementary service.

 1992